 ii) Depreciation

-Depreciation on property, plant and equipment is provided on the Straight-Line Method based on the useful life of assets estimated by the Management which coincide with the life specified under Schedule II of the Companies Act, 2013
+Depreciation on property, plant and equipment is provided on the Straight-Line Method based on the life specified under Schedule II of the Companies Act, 2013.

 The Company has estimated the useful lives different from the lives prescribed in schedule II of Companies Act, 2013, in the following cases: